score-json/json/TSF/trustable/no-json-faults/NJF-07.9.md

     Jonsa-Kirchhoff: 1.0
 ---

-The service does not accept unescaped UTF-16 surrogate pairs.
+The service provided by nlohmann/json does not accept unescaped UTF-16 surrogate pairs.

-sab